 Men’s and women’s models, adjustable

 Sometimes it’s the subtle design features that distinguish one model of trekking poles from another.
-From winter dayhikes in New England and Idaho on trails that ranged from icy and snowy to dry, to a six-day, 94-mile backpacking trip through Glacier National Park, Black Diamond’s new Trail Ergo Cork poles excelled in nearly every measure of adjustable sticks designed for all-season, all-mountain use.
+From winter dayhikes in New England and Idaho on trails that ranged from icy and snowy to dry, to a six-day, 94-mile backpacking trip through Glacier National Park, Black Diamond’s new Trail Ergo Cork poles proved durable, versatile, widely adjustable, and useful for hiking and backpacking in all seasons.
 Here’s why.

 One of the Trail Ergo Cork’s most unique features is the 15-degree forward angle of the grips.
 When swinging the poles while striding, that “ergo” angle naturally places the pole tips in the ground behind my feet, where they deliver the most power.
 I really like that, especially in poles that are on the heavier end (because they’re built for durability, they’re not ultralight); and for hiking on trails, where you tend to move faster and more straight ahead than when hiking off-trail.